2025 award winners are listed below.

 This annual award honors an outstanding recent contribution to the field of sociology of aging and the life course as determined by the Outstanding Publication Award Committee.

-Nomination Process: Eligible publications include original research reports, theoretical or methodological developments, and policy-related contributions.
-This year, we will only be considering books published within the past three years (2020 or later).
+2025 Nomination Process: Eligible publications include original research reports, theoretical or methodological developments, and policy-related contributions.
+The outstanding publication can be an article or book chapter published within the past three years (from 2022-2024) are eligible for the 2025 award.

-The author or one of the coauthors must be a SALC member.
+A single author or one of the coauthors must be a SALC member.
 Multiple entries cannot be submitted by the same author(s); please choose the strongest entry.
 Only SALC members are permitted to make nominations, but nominators should make only one nomination.
 Self-nominations are accepted.
+Papers that have been uploaded as Advance Access articles but have not yet been published cannot be submitted until next year.

-A nomination letter should accompany four hard copies of the book.
-The letter should provide the full citation, describe the scope of the book, and highlight some of its contributions to the field.
-Nomination letter should be emailed to Nicole Angotti, Chair of the Outstanding Publication Award Committee, at angotti@american.edu.
-Four hard copies of the book should be sent to: Nicole Angotti, American University Department of Sociology, Watkins Building, Room 111, 4400 Massachusetts Avenue NW, Washington, DC 20016-8072.
-Other committee members include Esther Friedman, Jessica Kelley, and Juhee Woo.
-All nominations are due by March 1, 2023.
+A nomination letter should accompany a PDF of the article or chapter.
+The letter should provide the full citation, describe the scope of the manuscript, and highlight some of its contributions to the field.
+Nominations of publications for the award should be sent to Patricia Drentea, Chair of the Outstanding Publication Award Committee, at pdrentea@uab.edu.
+Other committee members include Pamela Herd, Ronald Berkowsky, and Han Liu.
+All nominations are due by March 1, 2025.

 Graduate Student Paper Award